 The Hill College Academic Advising and Success Centers provide an inviting atmosphere that exhibits the highest ethical and professional standards while helping students to realize and achieve their educational and career goals.
 The Academic Advising and Success Center staff works to assist students with academic and personal success and transition.
 Advisors provide information on policies and degree requirements, assist in major selection based on personal and professional goals, help with course placement, institute academic plans and track progress towards graduation.
-For more information, students can email advising@hillcollege.edu or visit the website at https://www.hillcollege.edu/Student/Advising/Index.html.
+For more information, students can email advising/Index.html.